 - Secured bicycle parking

 - LEED registered building with green features

-- Café and ground floor retail
+- f&b Café on the ground floor

 - Renter’s insurance policy

 - Over 20 art galleries and abundant shopping and dining options

 - Major bus lines, the Portland Streetcar, and the MAX Light Rail